Scientology: Leah Remini Reveals Strange Abilities That Tom Cruise’s Religion Promises To Members

 Members of the cult-like religion were also guaranteed to have psychic abilities, super intelligence, and super senses.
 In fact, one guest shared that a loyal Scientologist claimed that he can talk to his cat.

-Leah Remini was a proud loyalist of Scientology since she was just 9 years old.
+Leah Remini was a proud loyalist of Scientology since she was just 9-years-old.
 The actress had been promoting and defending the controversial church because she truly believed in its promises.
 However, she shockingly left Scientology in 2013 after realizing that it is far from what it was claiming.
 Instead of promising to make the world a better place, Remini believes that the organization is making it worst.

 Scientology is challenging the credibility of Leah Remini, Mike Rinder, and their guests on the Leah Remini: Scientology and the Aftermath series.